yumaueda/selevy/README.md

 # Selevy

 Selevy is extremely simple implementation of sigle-cycle RISC-V CPU in Verilog.
 Currently only a subset of the RV32I is implemented.
-Most are under development.

 ## License